Malte0621/RBX-CPP/README.md

 2. Copy the contents of `dist/*.lua` to the ModuleScript
 3. Require the ModuleScript in a Script and call its exported function(s)

+### Exporting
+To export a function, edit the CMakeLists.txt file inside `src` and add the function name to the `EXPORTED_FUNCTIONS` variable.
+Then, recompile the project.
+The builder will automatically add the functions to the returned table in `dist/main.lua`!

+Remember to use `module.convertString("<string here>")` when passing strings to the exported functions!
+(Numbers should work as-is.)

 ## Example
 ```lua
 local module = require(script:WaitForChild("ModuleScript"))